andresgbecerra/co-induction-anguar/Interview/MySelf.md

 # What are your Weaknesses

 - >I consider myself **impatient**, that is, I require immediacy, I like to see the results a little earlier, I would like to advance faster, but then what I do is to set benchmarks in the tasks and work to achieve them, this way I feel I can have results in the short term.

+- >I would say that I´m not a patient person when working on projects that depend on others, but this has been an opportunity to improve my communication and negotiation skills.
+I started to be more proactive, asking more questions, and being more helpful so we can complete every task on time.
 ```
 - Briefly describe a real weakness that wouldn't be a major handicap on the job.
 - How you're already working on that weakness